Samsung/ONE/docs/howto/how-to-build-compiler.md

 # How to Build Compiler

-This document is based on the system where Ubuntu Desktop Linux 20.04 LTS is installed with default settings, and can be applied in other environments without much difference.
+This document is based on the system where Ubuntu Desktop Linux 22.04 LTS is installed with default settings, and can be applied in other environments without much difference.
-For example, Ubuntu Desktop Linux 18.04 LTS environment is also supported but some additional steps may be required.

 ## Build Requires